briankeegan/click-skip/README.md

 ![pin extension screenshot](screenshots/pin_extension.png)

-## How to add new buttons to click
+## How to add new button selectors to click

 - To open and close the [chrome dev tools](https://developer.chrome.com/docs/devtools/) open cmd-shift-i mac, otherwise ctrl-shift-i.
 - You can also right click (ctrl-right-click) and click inspect, to go directly to the element info.